riturajkumar01/Advance-c-concepts/README.md

 - 👋 Hi, I’m @riturajkumar01
-this repo is for CODSOFT programming questions
+this repo is for c++ programming questions